LinuxForHealth/health-patterns/helm-charts/health-patterns/README_Helm.md

 When deploying this chart, there are many configuration parameters specified in the values.yaml file.
 These can all be overridden based on individual preferences.
 To do so, you can create a secondary YAML file containing your changes and specify it to the `helm install` command to override default configuration.

 ```
-helm install ingestion alvearie/health-patterns \
+helm install <<RELEASE_NAME>> alvearie/health-patterns \
     -f value_overrides.yaml \
     -f ingress_values.yaml \
     -f <<VARIATION_YAML>>
 ```

-NOTE: You can chain multiple override file parameters in yaml, so if you want to deploy the load balancer values as well as other overrides, just specify each using another "-f" parameter.
+**NOTE:** You can chain multiple override file parameters in yaml, so if you want to deploy the load balancer values as well as other overrides, just specify each using another "-f" parameter.

+**NOTE:** Due to a limitation in Helm, when using the Clinical Enrichment configuration the expected location for the kafka bootstrap servers is hard-coded to `enrich-kafka:9092`.
+This aligns with a release name of `enrich`, but will not work if other release names are used.
+In order to change this, you can either:

+1. Provide environment variables to the helm install command (`--set fhir.notifications.kafka.bootstrapServers="host:port"`)
+2. Edit the clinical_enrichment.yaml file to directly change this value.

 ### Using the Chart